73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 You are at the right place!

-Learning some common Swahili phrases will be beneficial when visiting Tanzania and Zanzibar.
+Learning some common Swahili travel phrases will be beneficial when visiting Tanzania and Zanzibar.
 Easy Swahili words will come in handy when on a safari in Kenya or when going on a gorilla trekking tour in Uganda or Rwanda.
 Want to know, what are those common words in Swahili for tourists?

 🗩 If you have been wondering “What is Anja’s favorite Swahili word?”, you will find the answer hidden in the blog.